ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-1.md

      4. 5G with Lookaside Accelerator Offload

-#### We have evaluated a variety of Arm server platforms from Foxconn, Gigabyte, WIWYNN, Supermicro and HPE
+#### The Arm server platforms listed below have been evaluated to run the 5G stack on:

      1. Gigabyte (Mt.
 Snow 1P)